-The NZ COVID Tracer app helps you keep track of where you’ve been.
-Using the app is one thing we can all do to help contact tracing go faster when there's a case of COVID-19 in the community, and stop it from spreading.
+The NZ COVID Tracer app helps you keep track of where you have been.
+Using the app is one thing we can all do to help contact tracing go faster when there is a case of COVID-19 in the community, and stop it from spreading.

 Use the NZ COVID Tracer app to:

-- scan QR codes to create a private digital diary of the places you visit — the more we scan the safer we’ll be
+scan QR codes to create a private digital diary of the places you visit — the more we scan the safer we will be

-- use Bluetooth tracing to keep an anonymised record of the people you’ve been near — turn it on under the 'Dashboard' section
+use Bluetooth tracing to keep an anonymised record of the people you have been near — turn it on under the 'Dashboard' section

-- add more details after you've scanned a QR code in the text box, such as who you're with or what you were doing — it's a great way to keep track of friends or whānau who do not have the app
+add more details after you have scanned a QR code in the text box, such as who you are with or what you were doing — it is a great way to keep track of friends or whānau who do not have the app

 How Bluetooth tracing works

-Bluetooth tracing does not replace scanning QR codes — you still need to keep track of where you’ve been.
-Bluetooth tracing helps keep track of the people you’ve been near.
+Bluetooth tracing does not replace scanning QR codes — you still need to keep track of where you have been.
+Bluetooth tracing helps keep track of the people you have been near.
 Think of it like your phone is giving a digital high-five to other people's phones.